Bill Viola: The Quintet Series

+One work from the series, The Quintet of Remembrance (2000), was acquired by the Metropolitan Museum of Art and was described by the museum as the first major video installation to enter its collection.
+The museum said the five figures in The Quintet of Remembrance independently express joy, rapture, anger, fear, and sorrow in extended slow and soundless motion.

 Collaboration with Nine Inch Nails

 In 2000, Viola collaborated with the industrial rock band Nine Inch Nails and its lead singer Trent Reznor to create a video suite for the band's tour.
 The triptych mainly is focused on water imagery and was supposed to be integral with the songs that were played.

 An Ocean Without a Shore

 In 2007, Viola was invited back to the 52nd Venice Biennale to present an installation called An Ocean Without a Shore, which was named after a quote from Ibn ʿArabī.
 The work consists of people standing in the foreground with nothing but black behind them.
 Each of them seem to produce gallons of water from themselves as if they were waterfalls.
 The water comes gushing out of their bodies as if they are being reborn.
 This main piece seems to creates the effect of appearing as a nearly transparent wall of glass.
-Viola described the piece in an interview as being "about the fragility of life, like the borderline between life and death is actually not a hard wall; it’s not to be opened with a lock and key, it's actually very fragile, very tenuous."
+Viola described the piece in an interview as being "about the fragility of life, like the borderline between life and death is actually not a hard wall; it's not to be opened with a lock and key, it's actually very fragile, very tenuous."